-If you're breast-feeding, you may have questions about weaning.
+If you're breast-feeding, you might have questions about weaning.
 When is the right time?
 Will weaning upset your child?
 How can you avoid engorgement?
-Get the facts about weaning and how you can make the process a positive one for you and your child.
+Get the facts about weaning and how you can make the process a more positive one for you and your child.

 When's the best time to start weaning?

-It's often easiest to begin weaning when your baby initiates the process — which may be sooner or later than you expect.
-Weaning often begins naturally at age 6 months, when solid foods are typically introduced.
-Some children begin to gradually turn away from breast milk and seek other forms of nutrition and comfort at around age 1, when they've begun eating a wide variety of solid foods and may be able to drink from a cup.
-Other children may not initiate weaning until their toddler years, when they become less willing to sit still during breast-feeding.
+It's often easiest to begin weaning when your baby starts the process — which might be sooner or later than you expect.
+Changes in breast-feeding patterns leading to weaning often begin naturally at age 6 months, when solid foods are typically introduced.
+Some children begin to seek other forms of nutrition and comfort at around age 1.
+By this age, children typically eat a variety of solid foods and might be able to drink from a cup.
+Other children might not initiate weaning until they become toddlers, when they're less willing to sit still during breast-feeding.

-You may also decide when to start the weaning process yourself.
-This may be more difficult than following your child's lead — but can be done with some extra care and sensitivity.
+You might also decide when to start the weaning process yourself.
+This might be more difficult than following your child's lead — but can be done with some extra care and sensitivity.

 Are there certain times when it wouldn't be smart to start weaning?